 where Lc is the critical level, which is given by:

-and k is the number of standard deviations above zero that the critical level lies (in a Gaussian distribution with a mean net count rate of zero); Rb is the background count rate, Tb is the background counting time, and Ts is the gross sample counting time.
+and k is the number of standard deviations above zero that the critical level lies (in a Gaussian distribution with a mean net count rate of zero); Rb is the background count rate, Tb is the background count rate, and Ts is the gross sample counting time.
 (The above equation for LLD is the same as the expression you cited if the efficiency and volume terms in your equation are disregarded, and the 1/T term in the denominator of your equation is multiplied into the radical term as 1/T2.)

 These equations are based on original work by Currie (1968).
 The equations are based on a gross count of a single sample and a single (constant) background.
 For the case that you describe, the total net count rate is determined by counting two samples and adding the results together.
 This process of counting two samples results in a propagated uncertainty that is different from the case in which a single sample is counted as discussed below.
 I have not dealt with this latter case in the past, and I believe it is worth considering.